cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 One option to solve these questions is to use a _modular monolith_ architecture.
 Using this as an intermediary step between a monolith and a microservices architecture allows for a more controlled and incremental transition.

-This package provides a toolset for writing highly encapsulated and loosely coupled bounded contexts as modules.
+This package provides a toolset for writing highly encapsulated and loosely coupled modules.
 These modules can start their life within a monolith, helping modularise it while providing a clear pathway to _lifting and shifting_ the module to an independent microservice.
 Or alternatively, some modules can start their life immediately as a microservice while using this package to ensure they are implemented in a consistent way to all other